-Carissa Moffat Miller was named the Executive Director of the Council of Chief State School Officers (CCSSO).
+Carissa Moffat Miller was named the Executive Director of the Council of Chief State School Officers (CCSSO) in March 2018.
 Known for her deep understanding of education policy at the state and national levels, Carissa is committed to working with state chiefs to ensure all students have the opportunity to graduate from high school prepared for college, careers and life.

 Carissa previously served as the Deputy Executive Director of Membership and Outreach at CCSSO where she oversaw all work of the membership services, leadership academy, advocacy, communications, and data and information services departments.
 Prior to joining CCSSO in 2013, Carissa served as a deputy superintendent at the Idaho State Department of Education and led the implementation of statewide online testing for the Idaho State Board of Education.

 As a first-generation college graduate, Carissa understands the importance of education, and works every day to make sure every child has the same opportunity to succeed and thrive.
 She holds a Ph.D. in education from the University of Idaho, a master’s degree in sociology from the University of Wyoming, and a bachelor’s degree in journalism from the University of Nebraska-Lincoln.

 Steve Bowen joined CCSSO in 2013 and is serving as the Deputy Executive Director, State Leadership.
 In his role, he directs the activities of the membership services, leadership academy, advocacy, communications, data and information services, and the collaboratives teams.
 Steve oversees the development, support, and implementation of programs and services designed to support our primary member groups (chiefs, deputies, federal liaisons, communications directors and public information officers) and ensures all membership events and services are aligned with state priorities.